wilsonmar/VisualStudio/PerfTest.md

 PROTIP:
 Some like to put a number in test names.
 But changes to sequential numbers would require renaming all other names.

+## <a name="ResponseTimeGoal"> Think Time and Response Time Goal</a>

+At the bottom of the requests,
+Visual Studio automatically adds a Validation Rule **Response Time Goal**.

+Click the right-most menu icon to **Set Request Details** to change the Think Time and Response Time Goal.

 ## <a name="ParametizeWebServers"> Parametize Web Servers</a>